-Soil fungi play essential and diverse functional roles in ecosystem.
-However, they are challenging to investigate due to laborious, time-consuming and costly field sampling, and laboratory analysis.
-We show that spectro-transfer functions with readily accessible vis-NIR spectra and publicly available soil and environmental data could variably estimate (R2 ranging from 0.45-0.73) soil fungal abundance and diversity measured with ITS gene metabarcoding.
-The spectro-transfer functions explained less than 60% of the variance in the two dominant phyla, the Ascomycota and Basidiomycota, representing 80% of the total fungal relative abundance.
-In comparison, the spectro-transfer functions could explain more than 70% of the variance in the Mortierel-lomycota and Mucoromycota, which were less abundant in soil.
-The reason for the different predictability might be the coarse phylum-level identity.
-Compared with the Mortierellomycota and Mucoromycotawere, the Ascomycota and Basidiomycota are more complex phylogenetic classifications and consist of more diverse taxa with different phenotypic traits.
+phylum-level identity.
+Compared with the Mortierellomycota and Mucoromycota, the Ascomycota and Basidiomycota are more complex phylogenetic classifications and consist of more diverse taxa with different phenotypic traits.
 These taxa have distinct ecological functions and environmental preferences, which might have reduced the predictability of their relative abundance at the phylum level.
 Classifying taxa with similar habitat preferences or studying at a finer taxonomic resolution might provide better predictability and understanding of soil fungal communities.
-The spectro-transfer function for the ACE index could only explain around 50% of the variance in diversity.
-The reason might be that local geography, environmental conditions, and difficult-to-proxy long-term natural selection and evolution affect community diversity.
+The spectrotransfer function for the ACE index could only explain around 50 % of the variance in diversity.
+The reason might be that local geography, environmental conditions and difficult-to-proxy long-term natural selection and evolution affect community diversity.

 The general concept of using proxies has been used in other studies to attempt more rapid estimation of microbial properties towards the diagnosis of soil quality.
-For example, ? developed a statistical predictive model of soil microbial biomass according to environmental parameters including soil physico-chemical and climatic characteristics across France.
-Their model $(R^2 = 0.67)$ provided a reference value of microbial biomass for a given pedoclimatic condition to enable rapid diagnosis of soil quality across France.
-Other similar studies exist, for example ? who focused on the estimation of bacterial community structure and diversity at the Europe scale ITS gene metabarcoding analyses are expensive, laborious and require specialised laboratories and methods, while spectroscopic measurements are faster, less expensive, and soil-environmental data are more readily available.
-When many measures are needed, for example, to assess, characterise and improve our understanding of soil fungal communities and their associated functions at different scales, the approach could complement molecular techniques (?).
+For example, Horrigue et al. (2016) developed a statistical predictive model of soil microbial biomass according to environmental parameters including soil physicochemical and climatic characteristics across France.
+Their model ( $R^2 = 0.67$ ) provided a reference value of microbial biomass for a given pedoclimatic condition to enable rapid diagnosis of soil quality across France.
+Other similar studies exist, for example Griffiths et al. (2016), who focused on the estimation of bacterial community structure and diversity at the Europe scale.
+ITS gene metabarcoding analyses are expensive, laborious and require specialised laboratories and methods, while spectroscopic measurements are faster, less expensive and soilenvironmental data are more readily available.
+When many measures are needed, for example, to assess, characterise and improve our understanding of soil fungal communities and their associated functions at different scales, the approach could complement molecular techniques (Hart et al., 2020).
 For instance, to characterise spatial variation (i.e. for mapping), one needs many measurements that would be too expensive with only metabarcoding.
-In this case, estimates with the spectro-transfer functions ($R^2 = 0.45 - 0.73$) could complement the metabarcoding analysis to represent the variability present better.
+In this case, estimates with the spectrotransfer functions ( $R^2 = 0.45 - 0.73$ ) could complement the metabarcoding analysis to represent the variability present better.
 As a whole, the spatial characterisation will be more accurate than when only taking a few very precise measurements.
-This is the rationale for the characterisation of soil properties in space and time with sensing (?).
+This is the rationale for the characterisation of soil properties in space and time with sensing (Viscarra Rossel et al., 2011).
 The soil covariates in the model are derived from digital soil maps and not from measured soil samples.
 The reason is that using measured data would increase the cost of the approach significantly, making the approach less attractive.
-We note that the uncertainty in the spectro-transfer estimates caused by using the digital soil map predictors will propagate to the spectro-transfer functions and thereby lowering the precision of the estimates.
+We note that the uncertainty in the spectrotransfer estimates caused by using the digital soil map predictors will propagate to the spectrotransfer functions and thereby lower the precision of the estimates.

-We do not expect that the spectro-transfer method will produce estimates that are as accurate as the more conventional molecular methods, even with further improvements in modelling and better covariates.
+We do not expect that the spectrotransfer method will produce estimates that are as accurate as more conventional molecular methods, even with further improvements in modelling and better covariates.
 This is because we understand that the modelling of living organisms is dynamic and hugely complex.
-Fungi vary over space and time (?), often showing that their prevalence in different habitats differs seasonally (?).
-The inconsistent correlations of fungi with climate and plant hosts observed in various ecosystems may be due to seasonal variation and spatial heterogeneity across single time point studies (?).
+Fungi vary over space and time (Duan et al., 2018), often showing that their prevalence in different habitats differs seasonally (Talley et al., 2002).
+The inconsistent correlations of fungi with climate and plant hosts observed in various ecosystems may be due to seasonal variation and spatial heterogeneity across single time point studies (Kivlin and Hawkes, 2016).
 Thus, temporal sampling is needed to capture the seasonal dynamics of microbial communities.